foreverfl/vscode/docs/sourcecontrol/github.md

 ![Pull Request View](images/github/pull-request-view.png)

-The queries used to display pull requests can be configured with the **GitHub Pull Requests: Queries** (`setting(githubPullRequests.queries)`) setting and use the [GitHub search syntax](https://docs.github.com/search-github/getting-started-with-searching-on-github/understanding-the-search-syntax).
+The queries used to display pull requests can be configured with the **GitHub Pull Requests: Queries** (`githubPullRequests.queries`) setting and use the [GitHub search syntax](https://docs.github.com/search-github/getting-started-with-searching-on-github/understanding-the-search-syntax).

 ```json
 "githubPullRequests.queries": [